kennethmuyoyo/toy_vector_db/README.md

 - ✅ Support for vector-specific operations (NEAREST TO clause)

 ### Next Steps
+- Implement REST API for integration with other applications
 - Create web interface for visualization and management
+- Performance Testing
+- Implement additional index types

 ## Getting Started